RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 UVBeam objects hold all of the metadata and data required to work with primary beam models for radio telescopes.
-UVBeam supports both E-field and power beams (labelled by the ``beam_type`` attribute) in a few different coordinate and gridding systems (e.g. regular azimuth/zenith angle grids, zenith-based HEALPix grids, labelled by the ``pixel_coordinate_system`` attribute).
+UVBeam supports both E-field and power beams (labeled by the ``beam_type`` attribute) in a few different coordinate and gridding systems (e.g. regular azimuth/zenith angle grids, zenith-based HEALPix grids, labeled by the ``pixel_coordinate_system`` attribute).

 For E-field beams, UVBeam supports specifying the E-field components in two or three